U. A. Fanthorpe: Life and work

+Early years and education

 Born in south-east London, Fanthorpe was the daughter of a judge, or as she put it "middle-class but honest parents".
-She was educated at St Catherine's School, Bramley, in Surrey, and at St Anne's College, Oxford, where she "came to life", receiving a first-class degree in English language and literature.
+She was educated at St Catherine's School, Bramley, in Surrey, and at St Anne's College, Oxford, where she "came to life", taking a first in English.

+Working life

 She taught English at Cheltenham Ladies' College for 16 years, but then left teaching for jobs as a secretary, receptionist and hospital clerk in Bristol – in her poems, she later remembered some of the patients for whose records she had been responsible.

 Fanthorpe's first volume of poetry, Side Effects (1978), has been said to "unsentimentally recover the invisible lives and voices of psychiatric patients."
-She was "Writer-in-Residence" at St Martin's College, Lancaster (now the University of Cumbria) in 1983–1985, and later Northern Arts Fellow at Durham Newcastle universities.
+She was "Writer-in-Residence" at St Martin's College, Lancaster (now the University of Cumbria) in 1983–1985, and later Northern Arts Fellow at Durham and Newcastle universities.

 Her 1984 volume Voices Off explores student life, critical vocabulary, and the finding that "naming is power".
 Her most famous poem is probably Atlas, which opens, "There is a kind of love called maintenance."

 In 1987 Fanthorpe went freelance, giving readings around the country and occasionally abroad.
 In 1994 she was nominated for the post of Oxford Professor of Poetry.
 Her nine collections of poems were published by Peterloo Poets.
 Her Collected Poems was published in 2005.

+Rosie Bailey

-Many of her poems bring in two voices.
+Many of Fanthorpe's poems bring in two voices.
 In her readings the other voice is that of the Bristol academic and teacher R. V. "Rosie" Bailey, Fanthorpe's life partner of 44 years.
+Both became Quakers in the 1980s.
+Both were committed Christians.
+They affirmed their long-term relationship with a Civil Partnership in 2006.
 The couple co-wrote a collection of poems, From Me To You: love poems, illustrated by Nick Wadley and published in 2007 by Enitharmon.

-Both became Quakers in the 1980s.
+Death

 Fanthorpe died of cancer aged 79 on 28 April 2009, in a hospice near her home in Wotton-under-Edge, Gloucestershire.